IPCS INCHEM Home

 UN #: 1710

 Inhalation Dizziness.
 Drowsiness.
 Headache.
 Weakness.
 Nausea.
-Unconciousness.
-Use ventilation, local exhaust or breathing protection.
+Unconsciousness.
+Use closed system.
 Fresh air, rest.
 Artificial respiration may be needed.
-Refer for medical attention.
+Refer immediately for medical attention.

 Skin Dry skin.
 Redness.
 Protective gloves.
+Protective clothing.
 Remove contaminated clothes.
 Rinse and then wash skin with water and soap.

 Eyes Redness.
 Pain.
 Wear safety spectacles or eye protection in combination with breathing protection.
 First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then refer for medical attention.

-Ingestion Abdominal pain.
-Further see Inhalation.
+Ingestion Sore throat.
+Aspiration hazard!
+See Inhalation.
+Cardiac dysrhythmia.
+Respiratory arrest.
 Do not eat, drink, or smoke during work.
 Rinse mouth.
 Do NOT induce vomiting.
-Give one or two glasses of water to drink.
-Rest.
+Refer immediately for medical attention.

-Personal protection: filter respirator for organic gases and vapours adapted to the airborne concentration of the substance.
+Personal protection: filter respirator for organic gases and vapours adapted to the airborne concentration of the substance and complete protective clothing.
 Ventilation.
 Do NOT let this chemical enter the environment.
 Collect leaking and spilled liquid in sealable containers as far as possible.
 Absorb remaining liquid in sand or inert absorbent.
 Then store and dispose of according to local regulations.
-Do not transport with food and feedstuffs.

 UN Classification